allegro/blog/_posts/2023-03-23-debugging-hangs.md

 > :platform-libraries-webclient:integrationTest > Executing test pl.allegro....WebClientContextContainerInterceptorSpec
 ```
 After 15 minutes we expect the process to end.
 Quick cross check with master confirms that tests run and execute in less than a minute.
-Something is wrong and it's on us.
+Something is wrong and it’s on us.
 However, no error is presented.Adding logging does not help, nothing streams to standard output.
 Something hangs and refuses to budge.
 When that happenes there is only one way to inspect what is going on and
 that is to pop the hood up and look into JVM to see what the threads are doing or where they are slacking.